paulikauro/RedstoneTools/README.md

 ## `//signsearch|//ss [regex]`
 Search a selected region for signs that match a provided regex.

+## `/autowire|/aw`
+When enabled, places redstone wire ontop of solid blocks the user is placing, provided that air is above said block.

 ## `/container`
 Gives the player a chest, barrel, hopper, or furnace with the proper amount of items to provide a signal strength of specified power.